enszrlu/guidememaybe/project-definition.md

 **Frontend**

 - React Native (with Expo)
+- Expo Router for navigation and routing
+- NativeWind for Tailwind CSS styling
+- react-native-reusables (@rn-primitives) for UI component primitives (Shadcn UI for react native)
 - react-native-maps for interactive maps
 - expo-location for geolocation
-- react-navigation for screen modals and navigation
+- react-navigation for screen modals and navigation (used by Expo Router)
 - react-native-voice or Expo Audio APIs for speech-to-text
 - expo-av for voice playback